Inform, Entertain, Inspire

 Council denies rezoning for data center near New Carlisle

-After months of debate, and an eight-hour meeting that ended at about 2 a.m. this morning, the St. Joseph County Council voted down a rezoning needed for a data center near New Carlisle.
+After months of debate, and an eight-hour meeting that ended at about 4 a.m.
+Wednesday morning, the St. Joseph County Council voted down a rezoning needed for a data center near New Carlisle.

 Opponents had to overcome a high-dollar PR blitz that included TV ads, door-to-door canvassing, and a push-poll text blast.
 The developer and others made a strong case for the property tax revenue the project would bring, to replace some of what’s being lost by the Indiana General Assembly’s cuts this year.